greylemon/redux-spreadsheet/README.md

 ## Installation

-Currently, the excel project is configured for [yarn](https://yarnpkg.com/)
+Currently, the excel project is configured for [yarn](https://yarnpkg.com/) package manager

 Go to the root folder then run the command on the terminal: ```yarn deps```